kklamberty/3601-lab1_HTML-CSS/README.md

 On GitHub, you'll need to visit the *settings* for your repository and change the *GitHub Pages* settings.
-Under the "Source" section, you'll need to select the branch `main`, and save your settings.
+Under the "Source" section, you'll need to select the branch `main`, leave everything else at their defaults, and save your settings.

 > Doing this will 'host' your website, specifically the version that is on
 > your `main` branch.
 This means that everything you push to `main`